-OLDEST ONE ROOM SCHOOLHOUSE IN DUVAL COUNTY IS SAVED
+ONE-ROOM SCHOOLHOUSE IN DUVAL COUNTY WAS SAVED IN 2015

-The Mandarin Museum and Historical Society is partnering with Councilman Matt Schellenberg, the Mandarin Community Club and the City of Jacksonville Parks and Recreation Department to save the oldest remaining one room schoolhouse in Duval County and relocate it to Walter Jones Historical Park in Mandarin.
-The schoolhouse was built in 1889 as part of a mission established by the Sisters of St. Joseph in Mandarin to educate freed Blacks after the Civil War.
+The Mandarin Museum and Historical Society partnered with Councilman Matt Schellenberg, the Mandarin Community Club and the City of Jacksonville Parks and Recreation Department to save the last remaining one-room schoolhouse in Duval County and relocate it to Walter Jones Historical Park in Mandarin.
+The schoolhouse was built in 1898 as part of a mission established by the Sisters of St. Joseph in Mandarin to educate freed Blacks after the Civil War.
 The building was originally located on the property of the present day St. Joseph’s Catholic Church.

-In celebration of its 90th anniversary, the Community Club is working to purchase the structure with the intent of donating it to City of Jacksonville.
-Mandarin Community Club President and Executive Director of the Jacksonville Historic Society Emily Lisska is excited about the opportunity.
+In 2015, in celebration of its 90th anniversary, the Community Club purchased the structure and donated it to the City of Jacksonville.
+Former Mandarin Community Club President and Executive Director of the Jacksonville Historic Society Emily Lisska was excited about the opportunity.
 “The Mandarin Community Club is pleased to have the opportunity to help save this important piece of Mandarin history,” Lisska said.

-The organizations have raised much of the funds to be able to move the structure to the park in late 2014 or early 2015.
-Once moved and all renovations are completed, the schoolhouse will open to the public and will contain exhibits about the story of this specific schoolhouse and the African American educational experience in Duval County from the late 1800s to mid-1900s.
+The organizations raised much of the funds to be able to move the structure to the park and complete major renovations.
+Eventually, scheduled for Spring 2016, the schoolhouse will be open to the public and will contain exhibits about the story of this specific schoolhouse and the African American educational experience in south Duval County from the late 1800s to early-1900s.

-The Mandarin Museum and Historical Society is managing fundraising efforts for the project.
-To date, nearly 90% of the monies needed has been donated, including $40,000 from City Councilman Matt Schellenberg’s District 6 funds for park improvements, $10,000 for the purchase by Mandarin Community Club, the very generous gifts from two members of MMHS, as well as smaller gifts from many others in the community.
+The Mandarin Museum and Historical Society managed fundraising efforts for the project.
+All of the monies needed was donated, including $50,000 from City Councilman Matt Schellenberg’s District 6 funds for park improvements, $10,000 for the purchase by Mandarin Community Club, the very generous gifts from two members of MMHS, as well as gifts from many others in the community.

 The Mandarin Museum and Historical Society is a registered 501 (c) (3) with experience in maintaining and preserving significant historical structures.
 We currently operate the Mandarin Museum, the 1876 Webb Farm House, the 1911 Store and Post Office.
 The historical society brings history to life through school tours, programs, and community events.